deejaygraham/sketchnoting-for-developers/draft.md

 Words are only postage stamps delivering the object for you to unwrap - george bernard shaw

 Brain Rules
-Senses designed to work together - sow when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.
+Senses designed to work together - so when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.
 *Smell is especially important* - Look for mor examples